Filing a Late CT600

 How Far Back Can I File?

-TinyTax supports filings for accounting periods ending on or after 1 April 2022.
-This is determined by the HMRC taxonomy requirements — periods before this date use an older format that TinyTax doesn't support.
+TinyTax supports CT600 filings for accounting periods ending on or after 1 April 2022.
+Periods before this date use an older HMRC taxonomy format that TinyTax doesn't support.

 Can I Appeal a Penalty?